DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 within the United States or Japan, the two markets where this service operates.
-While for some time users abroad were able to circumvent these controls through the use of Virtual Private Networks or other technologies[^03AshrafandAlvarezLeonLogicsandterritorialities_24], Hulu has now blocked this possibility[^03AshrafandAlvarezLeonLogicsandterritorialities_25] –further demonstrating the territorialized construction of their market.
+While for some time users abroad were able to circumvent these controls through the use of Virtual Private Networks or other technologies[^03AshrafandAlvarezLeonLogicsandterritorialities_24], Hulu has now blocked this possibility[^03AshrafandAlvarezLeonLogicsandterritorialities_25] – further demonstrating the territorialized construction of their market.

 These video platforms present building blocks in territorialized